php-repos/file-manager-documentations/filename-class.md

 Here you can see a list of the available methods on the filename:

----
 ### directory

-It returns a Directory object by appending the filename to the given root directory.
+It returns a `Directory` object by appending the filename to the given root directory.

+> **Note**
+> For more information on the `Directory` class, please read [its documentation](https://phpkg.com/packages/file-manager/documentations/directory-class)

 ```php
 public function directory(Directory $root): Directory